 Essentially, it means that even minor visa violations, even those that may have resulted from officials’ mistakes in filling out forms, can result in loss of immigration status.
 The crucial detail to remember is that USCIS is no longer required to inform people if they have committed a minor violation.
 However, the new policy gives them total authority to deport international students.

-“A lot of this impacts things that happen when students are in crisis when [visa] status is the last thing on their minds,” said Katie Tudini, director for international students services at University of Buffalo, while speaking with the.
+“A lot of this impacts things that happen when students are in crisis when [visa] status is the last thing on their minds,” said Katie Tudini, director for international students services at University of Buffalo, while speaking with the New York Times.

 International students “are considered the most brilliant minds in their field, and they are not coming here to infringe the law and intentionally overstay in the country,” Karen F. Da Silva, international student advocate for the National Association of Graduate-Professional Students, told the New York Times.

 I agree with Da Silva.
 I am an international student.
 When I chose to come to America, I ensured that once I was here, I would never break even the smallest law.
 I am always careful about my behavior in the country, and so far, I have not broken any American laws.
 However, I am a double-major student and if my studies take longer to complete than what I expected, I face the risk of being deported.
 I face the risk of being thrown out of here just because I chose to study more.